qCMOS cameras qCMOS cameras

 Life science

-Super resolution microscopy refers to a collection of methods to get a microscope image with higher spatial resolution than diffraction limit.The super resolution microscopy needs scientific cameras with combination of very low noise and small pixel size, resulting in a higher resolution.
+Super-resolution microscopy refers to a collection of methods to obtain a microscope image with a spatial resolution higher than the diffraction limit.
+Super-resolution microscopy needs scientific cameras with a combination of very low noise and small pixel size, resulting in a higher resolution.

-Super resolution images from ORCA-Quest
+Super-resolution images from ORCA-Quest

-Super resolution images from ORCA-Quest
+Super-resolution images from ORCA-Quest

 qCMOS camera / 4.6 μm pixel size

-Super resolution images from ORCA-Fusion
+Super-resolution images from ORCA-Fusion

-Super resolution images from ORCA-Fusion
+Super-resolution images from ORCA-Fusion

 Gen III sCMOS camera / 6.5 μm pixel size